A library collection hosted by CPIR

 Technical Assistance Center

-Tier 1 materials from NAPTAC introduced and discussed the cultural and historical background that has impacted Native communities.
+The materials in Tier 1 introduced and discussed the cultural and historical background that has impacted Native communities.
 Equipped with that awareness, we urge your Parent Center to begin or expand its outreach to and service delivery to AI/AN communities.

 The Tier 2 materials below will help you plan and conduct your outreach in culturally sensitive and appropriate ways.
 The materials address questions such as: